-By radiating your own joy and enthusiasm through your affect, you are essentially encouraging the child to SHARE with you his/her own joy and enthusiasm that (s)he already has in his/her chosen activity.
+By radiating your own joy and enthusiasm through your affect, you are essentially encouraging the child to SHARE with you their own joy and enthusiasm that they already have in their chosen activity.

-4. Challenge the child without losing his/her attention
+4. Challenge the child without losing their attention

-While you and your child are playing together, you have to challenge the child in order to move him or her up the developmental ladder.
+While you and your child are playing together, you have to challenge the child in order to move them up the developmental ladder.
 In doing so, you are still following the child’s lead.
-The child has indicated by his/her actions what activity (s)he is interested in so you stick with that activity.
+The child has indicated by their actions what activity they are interested in, so stick with that activity.

-You can also play clueless so that the child has to come up with what happens next.
-If the child is at a stage where he knows he wants play dough and indicates it to you, you can say “Hmm… I wonder where we put that play dough?”
-You can start to look for it together and you can be puzzled and use affect to keep him motivated enough to keep searching with you, together, to find it.
+You can also act confused so that the child has to come up with what happens next.
+If the child is at a stage where they know they want play dough and indicate it to you, you can say “Hmm… I wonder where we put that play dough?”
+You can start to look for it together and you can be puzzled and use affect to keep them motivated enough to keep searching with you, together, to find it.

-Your child will be motivated to meet your challenges if you are following his lead in an activity of interest and meeting him at his developmental level, taking into account his sensory profile within a safe, caring and nurturing relationship.
+Your child will be motivated to meet your challenges if you are following their lead in an activity of interest and meeting them at their developmental level, taking into account their sensory profile within a safe, caring and nurturing relationship.